rackerlabs/support-how-to/content/how-to/rackspace-email/create-an-spf-policy/index.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/support/how-to/cloud-office-support-terminology).

-An SPF policy alone is not enough to protect the integrity of your domain's email.
+An SPF policy alone is not enough to protect the integrity of your domain email.
 To create a secure email verification policy, we recommend the
 following: